Nadia Afgan: Career

 Afgan started her career as an actress at PTV Lahore Center.
 She hosted talk shows and nighttime transmissions of PTV for early few years.
 In late 1990s and early 2000s, her comic roles in PTV's sitcoms such as Family Front, 1 2 3, and Hubahu earned her prominence but she gained recognition with her portrayal of Mishi in Sarmad Khoosat's directorial Shashlik.
 In early 2010s, besides her portrayals of comic roles, she played dramatic to tragic roles in Bilqees Kaur, Shehr-e-Zaat, Dil Muhallay Ki Haveli and Sannata.
 In 2016, she directed A&B Entertainment's Shaam Dhaley, and played a supporting role in it as well.
 In 2017, Afgan received her first ever award nomination–Hum Award for Best Supporting Actress for portraying an orphan nurse in Noorul Huda Shah's written and Saife Hassan's directorial Sammi.
 In 2018, her career saw a resurgence when besides popularity she gained widespread acclaim and various accolades for her portrayal of Shahana Batool, a typical Punjabi mother in Saima Akram Chaudhry's written Ramadan special Suno Chanda.
 The same year, her directorial venture Parlour Wali Larki debuted on Bol TV which revolves around two small town girls and their dreams and aspirations.
 In 2018, she respired her role of Shahana Batool in the sequel of Suno Chanda.
 In 2021, she received little praise for her role of a dutiful police officer in Shahzad Kashmiri's Parizaad.
 In 2022, she was praised for portraying the powerful head of a saraiki clan in Abullah Badini's Dushman.

 Following the success of Suno Chanda, she appeared in another Saima Akram Chaudhry's written, Kala Doriya in the same year, where she portrayed Tanno, a character similar to Shahana Batool.
 In 2023, Afgan portrayed Shamim, a selfless lover in Kashif Nisar's directed Kabuli Pulao.

+In 2025, Afgan portrayed the gullible housewife from a small neighborhood in drama Sharpasand.